 Due to the current circumstances, we have decided to cancel the fourth annual Causal Inference Summer Institute.
 We plan to hold the Summer Institute in June 2021.
-Participants who have already registered and paid will be reimbursed in full.
-A separate communication will be sent to those registrants.

 The Center for Causal Inference is proud to announce its fourth annual Causal Inference Summer Institute, a four-day, intensive learning experience that will take place at the Jordan Medical Education Center 5th Floor Law Auditorium, 3400 Civic Center Blvd, Philadelphia, PA.
 Perelman School of Medicine, University of Pennsylvania.